 In Culcheth High School the Y7 Catch Up premium has been spent in a number of ways, all designed to accelerate and enrich students’ learning.
 From 2013 to 2015, we had a dedicated literacy support coordinator who produced a comprehensive scheme of work, spanning three years, and who oversaw the progress of all students.
 These schemes of work and resources continue to be used where appropriate.
 Quality, individualised teaching and robust programmes of assessment mean that students’ needs are met far more effectively.
 A wide range of teaching and learning resources (both paper- and ICT- based) have been purchased and used with intervention classes, small groups and individual students.
 Students’ learning is supported by these specialist classroom resources designed to target specific areas of learning.
 Students on the literacy intervention programme are allotted two hours a week of additional, timetabled literacy intervention, though this is not funded by the Y7 Catch Up premium.
-In January 2017 a Pupil Premium/Literacy Achievement Mentor was appointed to provide further individualised support and intervention, as well as monitoring and tracking students’ progress.
+During literacy intervention lessons, in which student numbers are kept as low as possible, students are supported by a teacher, a teaching assistant, and the achievement mentor.
+The Pupil Premium/Literacy Achievement Mentor was appointed in January 2017 to provide further individualised support and intervention, as well as monitoring and tracking students’ progress.
 She is a qualified English teacher and has other professional qualifications relevant to the role.
 In 2019-20, we are seeking to appoint a literacy support coordinator to offer further support and to reinvigorate the teaching of literacy intervention.

 Since receiving this money the school has:

 - introduced an enhanced programme of literacy support, including an additional two hours of teaching per week, in Years 7, 8 and 9 (Y7 and 8 from September 2017);

 - purchased the Accelerated Reader programme to develop the reading skills of students in Key Stage 3 more quickly and more effectively;

 - purchased the Star Reader programme to test and track students’ reading ages;